GHSoyad/javaScript-problem-solving-beginner/README.md

 14# Now solve the same problem with a reverse while loop (decremental).
 (Task list in problem 12)

 15# Now solve the same problem with a reverse for loop (decremental).
 (Task list in problem 12)

+16# If you have more than $80000 you will buy a macbook, if you have more than $60000 you will buy a gaming laptop, if you have more than $40000 you will buy a lenovo yoga, if you have more than more than $20000 you will buy a used laptop, else you will use phone.

+17# "Aske amar mon bhalo nei" show its output 39 times.

+18# How does while loop work?

+19# Write a code that shows all the numbers from 58 to 98.

+20# Write a code that shows all the even numbers between 412 and 456.

+21# Write a code that shows all the odd numbers between 581 and 623.